 - 4. Find out how long the cement has been there.
 Perhaps it was put in when the school was built.
-So how many years did it take to wear away the cement? - 5.
+So how many years did it take to wear away the cement? - The learners have to find out when the school was built. - 5.
 Find another object that is being worn away.
-Tomorrow, tell the class what you have found and write what it is below.. - 6.
-What do you think is wearing away the object? - 7.
+Tomorrow, tell the class what you have found and write what it is below..
+The learners could report that they found a door edge; corner of building; pencil point; piece of board chalk; bottom of spoon; sole of shoe. - 6.
+What do you think is wearing away the object?

+Many shoes wear away the step, or many shoulders that rub against the object.
+Or paper that the pencil rubs on wears away the pencil. - 7.
 When a small bit breaks off the object, where do you think it goes?